List of Tosafists: Israel of Bamberg

-J. Cohen
+Judah ha-Kohen

 Supposedly a contemporary of Meir of Rothenburg, and perhaps identical with Judah ha-Kohen, Meir's relative.
 In the extracts from his tosafot to Baba Kamma, inserted in Shitah Mekubetzet, he quotes (among many other authorities) his still living teacher, the Kohen whom Zunz supposes to be identical with Avigdor Cohen of Vienna.
 From Shitah Mekubetzet to Baba Metzia it is seen that J. Cohen wrote tosafot to the same tractate.

 Jacob of Chinon

-Lived in the thirteenth century; student of Isaac ben Abraham, author of a "Shiṭṭah" He himself is quoted in the edited tosafot (Berachot 12a; Nazir 53a; et al.).
+Lived in the 13th century; student of Isaac ben Abraham, author of a "Shiṭṭah" He himself is quoted in the edited tosafot (Berachot 12a; Nazir 53a; et al.).

 Joel ben Isaac ha-Levi (Jabez)

 Flourished at Speyer about 1130; a student of Kalonymus b.
 Isaac the Elder.
 He was the author of tosafot and of decisions ("pesakim").
 He is quoted also in the edited tosafot (to Kinnim 23a).

 Jacob ben Meir (Jacob Tam, Rabbeinu Tam)

-Leading tosafist, who lived in the twelfth century.
+Leading tosafist, who lived in the 12th century.
 Grandson of Rashi.